The Legend of Heroes: Trails into Reverie: Development and release

 The game was announced by Nihon Falcom in December 2019 for the PlayStation 4.
 It was released in Japan on August 27, 2020.
 Ports for the Nintendo Switch and Windows were released on August 26, 2021, by Clouded Leopard Entertainment in Japan.
 Like the Trails of Cold Steel games, Trails into Reverie was made using the PhyreEngine game engine and was the last game by Nihon Falcom to use it.
-NIS America plans to release the game in English as Trails into Reverie for PlayStation 4, PlayStation 5, Windows, and Switch on July 7, 2023 in North America and Europe, and on July 14 in Australasia.
+NIS America released the game in English for PlayStation 4, PlayStation 5, Windows, and Switch in North America and Europe on July 7, 2023, and on July 14 in Australasia.
+The English release was riddled with bugs with most Link Attacks not working, catching certain fish crashing the game, the first auto save crashing the game for some players making playing the game itself impossible for those players, inability for European players to transfer save files from PS4 versions of IV when playing on a PS5, and interactions missing from intimacy events on all consoles other than the PS4.
+A patch was released a week later on PC, two weeks later on PlayStation, and three weeks later on Switch to fix these issues.